-Lessons From a Teacher in Prague
+Lessons From an English Teacher in Prague

 Before I left to teach English in Prague, I didn’t know what to expect.
 A friend of mine was teaching there, and I thought this would be a great way to see if I liked teaching—and, besides, I always wanted to live in Europe.